IntelliTect/Coalesce/docs/modeling/model-components/attributes.md

 [DatabaseGenerated]
 ...................

-Primary Keys with `[DatabaseGenerated(DatabaseGeneratedOption.None)]` will be settable on the client and will be appropriately handled by the :ref:`StandardBehaviors` on the server.
-Currently unsupported on the :ref:`Knockout front-end stack <KoOverview>`.
+Primary Keys with `[DatabaseGenerated(DatabaseGeneratedOption.None)]` will be settable on the client and will be appropriately handled by the [Standard Behaviors](/modeling/model-components/behaviors.md) on the server.
+Currently unsupported on the [Knockout front-end stack](/stacks/ko/overview.md).

 [NotMapped]
 ...........

-Model properties that aren't mapped to the database should be marked with `[NotMapped]` so that Coalesce doesn't try to load them from the database when :ref:`searching <Searching>` or carrying out the :ref:`DefaultLoadingBehavior`.
+Model properties that aren't mapped to the database should be marked with `[NotMapped]` so that Coalesce doesn't try to load them from the database when [searching](/modeling/model-components/attributes/search.md) or carrying out the [Default Loading Behavior](/modeling/model-components/data-sources.md).